Laboratory equipment – Methods and applications

 Ion Chromatography (IC)

-Ion chromatography is a variant of liquid chromatography which allows the qualitative and quantitative analysis of ions (cations, anions, organic acids) according to various mechanisms (ion exchange, ion exclusion, ion pair formation).
-Fraunhofer IGB uses ion chromatography with suppressor technology as well as ion pair chromatography.
-For example, alkali and alkaline earth metals, anions and organic acids can be analyzed.
+Ion chromatography is a type of liquid chromatography that enables the qualitative and quantitative analysis of ions based on various mechanisms (ion exchange, ion exclusion, ion pairing).
+At Fraunhofer IGB, ion chromatography is performed using suppressor technology.

 Detection Applications

-Electrochemical Detector (ED) For monosaccharides, polysaccharides, phenols, catecholamines, cyanides, hydroxylamines
+Electrochemical Detector (ED) For monosaccharides, polysaccharides, phenols, cyanides, amino acids

 top